-Dessert sets Thanksgiving apart from other holidays.
-With pumpkins, apples, and cranberries to celebrate the harvest, there are many options to choose from.
-Choose a dessert you'll enjoy, and select a recipe that will be easy to make alongside your children.
+For many families, dessert sets Thanksgiving apart from other holidays.
+With pumpkins, apples, and cranberries to celebrate the harvest, there are numerous options to satisfy your sweet tooth.
+Choose a dessert your group will enjoy, and select a recipe that will be easy to make.